Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 The treatment approaches for shopping addicts include pharmacological intervention, counseling, and cognitive behavioral therapy.

 Tattoo addiction is yet to be recognized as a separate disorder.
-It is more of a compulsive need to get tattoos where you spend considerable time and money, as stated by Dr. Daniel Selling, a psychologist at Williamsburg Therapy Group.
+It is more of a compulsive need to get tattoos where you spend considerable time and money.

 Nearly 46% of Americans have a tattoo, 30% of 46% have 2-3 tattoos, and 19% have 4-5 tattoos, as per a report by Statista in 2019.
 These stats show that a considerable amount of people are hooked on tattooing.